jasp-stats/jasp-desktop/QMLComponents/doc/md_out/qml-jasp-controls-slider.md

 ## Detailed Description

 Backed by SliderBase.
-Displays a draggable slider alongside a [DoubleField](qml-jasp-controls-doublefield.md) that stays synchronized.
+Displays a draggable slider alongside a
+<a href="qml-jasp-controls-doublefield.md"
+translate="no">DoubleField</a> that stays synchronized.
 Supports vertical and horizontal orientations.

 ## R Binding